neghena/GPS_Autonomous_Nav/index.md

   - layout

 ---
-<p style="text-align:center">An exploration in autonomous driving built around GPS</p>
+<p style="text-align:center">An exploration in autonomous driving built around the GPS</p>
 <hr>

 ### Our Project